 As American companies shifted to plastic, that ceded the cheap tin toy market to other countries, including Japan and Germany.
 Dwight Eisenhower’s philosophy was that if our former enemies were making products and we were buying them, we’d be less likely to have another conflict.
 Eisenhower encouraged toy production in Germany and Japan, and tin toys made in Japan became a fixture in U.S. dime stores for decades, much like Chinese toys dominate modern dollar stores.

 The Japanese toymakers worked at various price points.
 Sakai is an example of another make of Japanese train that aimed higher in the market.
+Mizuno is an example of one who competed more directly with Mito.
 And Japanese tin litho vehicles are also very attractive.
 The concept of a tin train layout made entirely of Japanese postwar tin is very compelling unexplored territory.